developer-advocacy-dremio/dremio-python-cli/dremio-cli/docs/sql.md

 - All features available

 ### Cloud
-- Limited SQL execution via API
+- SELECT queries are fully supported via API
-- May require different endpoints
+- DDL/DML operations are supported but may have limitations compared to Software
-- Some features may not be available
+- Uses specialized generic SQL endpoint

 ## Best Practices